For security reasons, avoid creating WordPress sites with the user name “admin”.

-Click on the Users > All Users screen in your main menu …
+Click on the Users > All Users page in your main menu …

-Click either on your username, or click on the Edit link when hovering over the username with your mouse …
+Click either on your user name, or click on the Edit link when hovering over the user name with your mouse …

-So, how do you edit a admin username?
+So, how can you change your username?

 Change Admin Username By Creating A New Admin User

-Click Add New to create a new user …
+First, create a new user …

 Log out of your WordPress admin area …